yoshiko-tsuka/wordpress-nginx-docker-ssl/README.md

 login info ID:root Password: DB_PASSWORD (in .env)

-you can get sql backup file on this PhpMyAdmin page!
+you can get a sql backup file on this PhpMyAdmin page!

 put the sql backup file to docker/initdb to set the same data in database next time!!